dmpop/bash-pubkit/README.md

     - type: main
       text: My Book

-The optional ssubtitle type can be used to specify the subtitle:
+The optional subtitle type can be used to specify the subtitle:

     - type: subtitle
       text: An investigation of metadata

-The *credit* item is use to specify author and contributors:
+The *creator* item is use to specify author and contributors:

     creator:
     - role: author